In Memory of Elizabeth Reed: Other live versions

 A rearranged take on "In Memory of Elizabeth Reed", running seventeen minutes and featuring an electric piano played by Chuck Leavell in place of the Duane Allman guitar parts, appeared on the band's generally unloved 1976 Wipe the Windows, Check the Oil, Dollar Gas double live album.
 Eder of Allmusic states that the band knew "they could never spark more fire than the version from the Fillmore, so they transform it into a moodier piece with more space for the keyboards to open up."

 Concert performances of "In Memory of Elizabeth Reed" that the band has released on live albums (some of which are archival in nature) include those on Fillmore East, February 1970, Live at Ludlow Garage: 1970, Live at the Atlanta International Pop Festival: July 3 & 5, 1970, Fillmore West '71 (three different renditions), Boston Common, 8/17/71, Live from A&R Studios (1971), S.U.N.Y. at Stonybrook: Stonybrook, NY 9/19/71, Nassau Coliseum, Uniondale, NY: 5/1/73, Live at Great Woods (1991), Play All Night: Live at the Beacon Theatre 1992, and An Evening with the Allman Brothers Band: 2nd Set (1992/94), in addition to any number of the group's "Instant Live" recordings.

-Other artists
+Covers

-The composition was recorded by jazz flautist Herbie Mann on his 1973 album Turtle Bay.
-Mann had always expressed his admiration for the tune, and Duane Allman had played on his 1971 album Push Push.
+Jazz flautist Herbie Mann expressed his admiration for the tune, and recorded it on his 1971 album Push Push (but it isn't in the track listing ??), with Duane Allman on guitar, and again on his 1973 album Turtle Bay.